keu/docs/software/workspace-permissions.md

 ---
-title: 'Manage User Permissions on Astronomer Software'
+title: 'Manage user permissions on Astronomer Software'
-sidebar_label: 'User Permissions'
+sidebar_label: 'User permissions'
 id: workspace-permissions
 description: Manage user roles and permissions on any Astronomer Workspace and all Airflow Deployments within it.
 ---